-Centrally controlled rooms are typically more effectively used and all classroom scheduling should be coordinated with the Registrar.
-Departmental control should be limited to specialized instructional spaces and class labs, and scheduling of these rooms should be reported to the registrar.
+Centrally controlled rooms are typically more effectively used and Recommendations: all classroom scheduling should be coordinated with the Registrar Conduct a comprehensive building conditions survey to quantify Departmental control should be limited to specialized instructional the deferred maintenance costs in each building.
+Such costs spaces and class labs, and scheduling of these rooms should be should be categorized by CSI division. reported to the registrar.